John-PaulX/Job-Tracker/README.md

 - 🔽 Filter by application status
 - 📅 Track the date you applied
 - 📱 Responsive design — works on mobile and desktop
+- ☁️ Deployed live on Railway with cloud MySQL database

 ---